Henrique018/Won-Games-client/README.md

-# Next.JS Boilerplate
+# Won Games Client

-This is a [Next.js](https://nextjs.org/) boilerplate bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is the Won-Games Client, a games store from the [React Avançado Course](https://www.reactavancado.com.br) and built with a [Next.js](https://nextjs.org/) boilerplate bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## This project uses: